 Strictly speaking the term “probate” applies only to cases where the deceased has left a will and describes the legal process whereby a grant of probate is obtained.
 However, it is commonly used to describe the process of obtaining a grant of representation, and thus also covers cases where there is no will.

-This is a specialist area of genealogy in which historical records are used to trace the heirs of someone who has died and prove their legal right to inherit from an estate.
+Probate genealogy is a specialist area of genealogy in which historical records are used to trace an intestate person’s family tree, identify all the entitled living branches, locate present-day beneficiaries and prove their legal right to inherit from the estate.

-This is someone who makes a will, particularly someone who dies leaving a valid will.
+A testator is someone who makes a will disposing of their property – particularly someone who dies leaving a valid will.
 Nowadays, “testator” is generally applied to both sexes, and the feminine “testatrix” is becoming obsolete.

 The Treasury Solicitor acts as the Crown’s agent to collect, manage and dispose of bona vacantia (ownerless property) in England and Wales, including the estates of people who die intestate and with no entitled relatives.
 However, in the counties of Lancashire and Cornwall, bona vacantia is dealt with by the respective Duchies.

-A legal document in which someone sets out what should happen to their assets after their death.
+A will is a legal document in which someone sets out what should happen to their assets after their death.

 If we have contacted you it is because we believe you are entitled to a share of an inheritance.
 You may wish to take legal advice, but do get back to us as soon as you can.

 Our accredited genealogists offer accessible, transparent, and confidential services that are regulated by the Professional Paralegal Register.

 To find out more about us, click on the questions below.
 Please don’t hesitate to contact us directly if there is anything else you would like to know.